virtmerlin/doc-bosh-intro/Readme.md

 BOSH is typically deployed as a single VM or Instance.
 That VM/instance has many components that perform vital roles in how BOSH manages deployments at scale:

 - **NATS**: Provides a message bus for the various services of BOSH to interact
 - **POSTGRESQL**:  BOSH writes all of its state into a database.
 Typically that database is internal to a single VM BOSH deployment and provided by Postgres.
-This can however be modified to use an external data source so that  BOSH VM could be rebuilt and reconnect to the database to reload its persistent state.
+This can however be modified to use an external data source so that  the BOSH VM can be rebuilt and reconnect to the database to reload its persistent state.
 - **BLOBSTORE**: Each stemcell and release uploaded to BOSH is stored in a blobstore.
 Default deployments of BOSH use an internal store (webdav), but like the Postgresql database,  this can also be externalized.
 - **Director**: Is the main API that the BOSH CLI will interface with to allow an operator to create and manage BOSH deployments.
-- **Health Monitor**:  BOSH requires that each VM it deploys have an agent that it can communicate with to assign and deploy jobs from BOSH releases defined in a deployment manifest.
-It will also maintain the health of each VM/instance it has deployed.
-The agent will report vitals back to BOSH and in cases where Services are faulted or the agent is unreachable, the HealthMonitor can use plugins to restart services and even rebuild VMs/instances.
+- **Health Monitor**:  BOSH requires that each VM it deploys have an agent that it can communicate with to assign and deploy jobs from BOSH releases that are defined in a deployment manifest.
+It will also maintain the health of each VM or instance it has deployed.
+The agent will report vitals back to BOSH and in cases where services in the VM are faulted, or the agent is unreachable, the HealthMonitor can use plugins to restart services and even rebuild the VM or instance.
-- **CPI**:  The CPI is the executable library that BOSH uses to interact with any given IaaS
+- **CPI**:  The CPI is the IaaS specific executable binary that BOSH uses to interact with the defined IaaS in its deployment yaml.
-- **UAA**: Or User Access & Authentication allows BOSH to authenticate operators via SAML or LDAP backends
+- **UAA**: Provides User Access & Authentication that allows BOSH to authenticate operators via SAML or LDAP backends.
 - **CREDHUB**: Manages credentials like passwords, certificates, certificate authorities, ssh keys, rsa keys and arbitrary values (strings and JSON blobs).
 BOSH will leverage credhub to create and store key credentials for deployments, like public certificates & keys.

 Full reference on BOSH can be found here: [BOSH.io](http://bosh.io)

 #### CookBook: How to deploy "KUBO"

-BOSH is deployed by using the [BOSH CLI](http://bosh.io/docs/cli-v2.html),   passing the correct cmd line arguments or storing variable data within additional yml files define how BOSH itself is deployed.
-This 'CookBook' section will assist in deploying a basic Kubo deployment.
+BOSH is deployed by using the [BOSH CLI](http://bosh.io/docs/cli-v2.html),   passing the correct cmd line arguments or storing those arguments as variable data within additional yaml files to define how BOSH itself will be deployed.
+This 'CookBook' section will assist in deploying BOSH and then a basic Kubo deployment.

 ##### Steps To deploy BOSH (Mac OSX) ...
 Operating System Specific Installation of CLI is documented [here](http://bosh.io/docs/cli-v2.html).